TacBuild/tac-sdk/README.md

 - **`shardCount`**: Number of shards involved.
 - **`shardedId`**: Identifier for the shard.
 - **`timestamp`**: Timestamp of the transaction.
-- **`sendTransactionResult`**: Result of sending transaction.
+- **`sendTransactionResult`** *(optional)*: Result of sending transaction.
+May be used to check result of sending transaction.
 Default TonClient does NOT fill this field.
+However, in unit tests @ton/sandbox set transaction result object to this field.

 This structure is designed to help track the entire execution path of a transaction across all levels.
 By using it, you can identify the `operationId` and subsequently monitor the transaction status through a public API.
 This is particularly useful for ensuring visibility and transparency in the transaction lifecycle, allowing you to verify its progress and outcome.